lb1997ccb/ng-lazy-feature-loader/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.